engetoacademy/pythontask/README.md

 # Python entry task
 Entry task to python intermediate course

-Your task is to create a program that would simulate **Cows and Bulls** game.
+Your task is to create a program that would simulate **Bulls and Cows** game.

 ![alt tag](https://raw.githubusercontent.com/engetoacademy/pythontask/master/bullsandcows.png)